Clergy Revitalization Grants

 - Chaplains have been on the front lines from the beginning of the pandemic, and we want you to know that these grants are especially for you.

-- We’ve created a separate application that is specific to the circumstances of most of our chaplains.
-Fill it out to the best of your ability, and skip any questions that don’t apply.
+- Fill out the application to the best of your ability, and skip any questions that don’t apply.

 - We can’t pay your salary if you take unpaid leave, but we are committed to making sure that as many of our chaplains as possible receive grants that will lead to revitalization.